Is the government on course to raise confidence in the police to ‘its highest levels’?

 Ms Cooper said: “We have a huge opportunity ahead of us to reset the relationship between government and the police, to regain the trust and support of the people we all serve and to reinvigorate the best of British policing.
 Strong and consistent performance is critical to commanding public confidence.”

-Of the various available measures of confidence, neither the IOPC survey nor the CSEW yet provide data for the period since Labour was elected in July.
+Of the various available measures of confidence, neither the CSEW nor the IOPC survey yet provide data for the period since Labour was elected in July 2024.

-The most recent statistics from the monthly YouGov survey (which covers England, Wales and Scotland) show that the proportion of members of the public who believe the police are doing a good job has risen from 47% around the time of the election to 55% in November 2024.
-It’s not yet clear, however, whether this is the start of a broader upward trend, and it’s also substantially lower than the scores of above 70% seen in 2019 and 2020.
+The monthly YouGov survey (which covers England, Wales and Scotland) at about the time of the last election shows that the proportion of members of the public who believed the police were doing a good job was 47%.
+As of 24 August 2025, it stood at 48%.
+However, this figure remains substantially lower than the scores of above 70% seen in 2019 and 2020.

 Did you spot something that needs updating?
 Contact us.